 No player without a uniform will be allowed to play.
 All batters, runners and base coaches must have helmets - there is no option to this rule.
 Single or double ear flap helmets are required for at bats.
 Catchers must wear a helmet underneath their mask.
 First and Third Base coaches must wear a baseball helmet (no flap, single flap and/or double flap).

 Wood bats, composite wood bats and ONLY -3 metal bats certified approved by the league are allowed.
 Metal cleats are permitted.
 Only baseballs supplied by the league will be permitted.
 Each team must bring three (3) balls to each game.
+The NCAA and NFHS BBCOR Approved Baseball Bats can be found here

 It is the managers responsibility to see that each player on the team roster receives, reads and understands the rules and regulations of the League and has signed the online waiver, registered online and paid the player fee BEFORE playing a game before stepping on the field